openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 Adding a file or directory to a volume generally requires more space than the actual size of the file or the size of the contents of the directory.
 For example, the operating system may require more space to store index information.
 Or the disk sectors required may use additional space.
 Also, available space changes dynamically.
 So, you cannot expect to allocate all of the reported space for file storage.
 For information on writing to the file system, see

-“Reading and
+"Reading and

-writing files” on page 689
+writing files" on page 689

 .

 The StorageVolumeInfo.getStorageVolumes() method provides more detailed information on mounted storage volumes (see

-“Working with storage volumes” on page 687
+"Working with storage volumes" on page 687

 ).